The Mary Towneley Loop

 Its a great way to get this epic under your belt.

-Half of the way round the loop from here is the exellent township of Hebden Bridge, which is full of shops, Pubs and a good Chippy.
+Half of the way round the loop from here is the excellent township of Hebden Bridge, which is full of shops, pubs and a good Chippy.

 This is the difficult bit where its very loose and steep.

-If the gods are smiling and theres a fair wind
+the gods are smiling and there's a fair wind

 This is the top of the first climb.